 - We will let you know our decision in 45 days of when we have all the information we need to answer your complaint, but you will hear from us in no more than 60 days from the day we get your complaint.
-We will write you and will tell you the reasons for our decision. - When a delay would risk your health, we will call you with our decision in 24 hours of when we have all the information we need to answer complaint, but you will hear from us in no more than 7 days from the day we get your complaint, We will call you with our decision or try to reach you to tell you.
-You will get a letter to follow up our communication in 3 working days. - You will be told how to appeal our decision if you are not satisfied and we will include any forms you may need. - If we are unable to make a decision about your complaint because we don't have enough information, we will send you a letter and let you know.
+We will write you and will tell you the reasons for our decision. - When a delay would risk your health, we will let you know our decision in 48 hours of when we have all the information we need to answer your complaint but you will hear from us in no more than 7 days from the day we get your complaint.
+We will call you with our decision or try to reach you to tell you.
+You will get a letter to follow up our communication in 3 work days. - You will be told how to appeal our decision if you are not satisfied and we will include any forms you may need - If we are unable to make a decision about your Complaint because we don't have enough information, we will send a letter and let you know

-Complaint Appeals
+Complaint Appeals:

-If you disagree with a decision we made about your complaint, you or someone you trust can file a complaint appeal with the plan.
+If you disagree with a decision we made about your complaint, you can file a complaint appeal with the plan.